 - Pre-CGT assets remain pre-CGT in the new entity (Quick reminder, assets which were acquired before the introduction of CGT on 20 September 1985 are typically completely exempt from CGT),

-- In relation to the 50% discount, the 12 month clock is reset.
+- In relation to the 50% discount, the 12-month clock is reset.
 You normally need to hold a CGT asset for 12 months in order to claim the 50% discount.
 So, the new entity must hold the asset for 12 months after the restructure in order to benefit from the discount (remember that companies can’t claim the discount in any event),

 Trading stock: The new entity inherits the trading stock at the old entity’s cost.

-Depreciating assets (such as plant and machinery): The new entity can continue to deduct the decline of value of the asset using the same method and effective life as the old entity.
+Depreciating assets (such as plant and machinery): The new entity can continue to deduct the decline of the value of the asset using the same method and effective life as the old entity.
 The asset is transferred at such a value that a balancing adjustment event doesn’t occur in the old entity.

 If you need advice on the best structure for your growing business (and the potential tax implications of changing), talk to your accountant or tax adviser.